 A Tijuana day trip from San Diego is the easiest Mexico excursion as it’s located right across the border, about a 30-minute drive from downtown.

 It’s an opportunity to experience the unforgettable culture of the land of Mexico.
-Tijuana is the largest city in Baja California, which is one of Mexico’s 32 states.
+Tijuana is the largest city in Baja, California, one of Mexico’s 32 states.

-Ensenada offers a plethora of activities from sunbathing on the beach to surfing about two hours from San Diego by car.
+Ensenada offers many activities, from sunbathing on the beach to surfing, about two hours from San Diego by car.
 The calm waters are considered ideal for beginning surfers.
 Scuba divers will be pleased with their underwater adventure.

 You can visit vineyards and take a wine tasting tour.
 Interesting and varied cuisine makes dining an adventure.

-In between Rosarito and Ensenada is another town called Puerto Nuevo which is worth a stop for famous Puerto Nuevo style lobster.
+In between Rosarito and Ensenada is another town called Puerto Nuevo which is worth a stop for the famous Puerto Nuevo-style lobster.
 This dish is a split-in-half grilled spiny lobster with a side of tortillas, beans, rice, and salsas.

 Other Day Trips From San Diego — How Much Time to Plan?